su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 ## Part 2 - Hands-on with dbt and BigQuery

-### Designing and Implementing Star Schema for Bicycle Hires Data

-We will be using the `London Bicycle Hires` dataset.
-This data contains the number of hires of London's Santander Cycle Hire Scheme from 2011 to present.
-Data includes start and stop timestamps, station names and ride duration.

-It is available at [BigQuery Public](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=london_bicycles&page=dataset).

-We will create a dbt project from scratch and implement a star schema for the data warehouse.

-1. Run `dbt init london_bicycle` to create a new dbt project.
-    * Choose `bigquery` as the desired database to use
-    * Choose `oauth` as the desired authentication method
-    * Enter your GCP project ID when asked
-    * Enter `london_bicycle` as the name of your dbt dataset
-    * For threads and job_execution_timeout_seconds, use the default
-    * For desired location, choose EU (because the public london_bicycles dataset resides in EU)

-For 2. and 3. below, the learner is advised to go through the liquor_sales DBT project first before returning to complete 2. and 3. below.

-2. Add a fact and dimension model.
-3. Add tests.

 ### Designing and Implementing Star Schema and Snowflake Schema for Liquor Sales Data

 In this section, we will be using the `liquor_sales` dataset.
 This dataset contains liquor sales data from Iowa, and available at [BigQuery Public](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=iowa_liquor_sales&page=dataset).
 The dbt project is located at `liquor_sales` directory.
+This is a **fully completed** dbt project that has been pre-populated for you.
 Skim through the `.yml` and `.sql` files in the `snapshots` and `models` directory.

 The source is defined and configured in `models/sources.yml`.
 It refers to the `bigquery-public-data.iowa_liquor_sales.sales` table.